redsach/redsach.github.io/_pages/research.md

 Measuring Low Energy Ions
 ------
-* This project used a CubeSat based payload to measure plasma ions at 450km above the Earth
+* Low energy plasma ions are a key consituent of the Ionosphere, yet direct measurements are limited
-* In-flight data analysis, spacecraft charging simulations, and data fitting techniques were used
+* We developed a novel technique to measure ions using a CubeSat based [spectrometer](https://spaceflight101.com/spacecraft/qb50/) developed by UCL.
-* This is the 1st time a [CubeSat](https://spaceflight101.com/spacecraft/qb50/) has been used to succesfully determine plasma moments in-situ
+* This is the first time a CubeSat has been used to successfully measure plasma moments in-situ
 * Results are published in the [CEAS Space Journal](https://link.springer.com/article/10.1007/s12567-022-00439-y)

 <br/>